 - Check before you travel for onsite or nearby physicians, pharmacies, and hospitals.
 Consider travel insurance.
 See if you can contact your or another doctor via the patient portal or a telehealth app.

-- You may want to talk with your physician when planning international travel to see if vaccines are required or recommended and other recommendations they have to stay well.
+- Talk with your physician when planning international travel to see if vaccines are required or recommended and other recommendations they have to stay well.
 Ask what over-the-counter medications would be helpful to bring.

 Traveler’s Diarrhea